fnkzhang/codereview/README.md

 and place it in api-server-flask/api/credentials.

+In react/src/components/GitHub/GitHubStatus.js, set the variable GitHub_Client_ID to your client-d

 ## Building Docker Containers and Deploying to Google Cloud
 Go here to install docker for your machine: https://docs.docker.com/engine/install/